patrickbmaciel/patrickbmaciel/README.md

 ### Welcome to my profile 👋

 Hello!
 My name is Patrick, and this is my GitHub profile.
-I am a student of Economics at Universidade Federal de Viçosa (UFV) and a Data Science intern at 4intelligence.
+I am a student of Economics at Universidade Federal de Viçosa (UFV) and a Data Scientist at 4intelligence.

 ## About Me

 - 🎓 Studying Economics at UFV;
-- 💼 Working as a Data Science Intern at 4intelligence;
+- 💼 Working as a Data Scientist at 4intelligence;
 - 🚀 Passionate about data analysis, finance, business and technology.

 ## Technologies